tgj505/byeBird/readme.md

 #### everyting else!
 Don't forget the right wing propoganda, doxxing, potential fraud, international legal and [regulatory violations](https://apnews.com/article/elon-musk-twitter-inc-technology-politics-european-union-0f912b92a70742ba8ad280cde2f935d9), the climate [misinformation](https://apnews.com/a7e2e3214abb4470dcb6e2837aa39c2e), or the restriction of [free press](https://apnews.com/article/elon-musk-technology-business-social-media-647b3b9d5961da3cd8bd0c0041d05b49).
 There's also all the bratty, adolescent absurdities.
-The 51 year old manchild CEO tweeted two vaguely pornographic memes (one showing the washington monument as a giant's dick).
+The 51 year old manchild CEO tweeted two vaguely pornographic memes (one showing the washington monument as a giant's dick), rehashing his constant early 2000s edgelord cosplay.
 A couple days before, just after one of his tweets didn't get as much engagement as he wanted, the muskmelon [ordered engineers](https://www.theverge.com/2023/2/14/23600358/elon-musk-tweets-algorithm-changes-twitter) to increase propogation of his posts.

 All the aforementioned stuff is pretty recent.
 But lots of these issues run deep in both [twitter](https://apnews.com/article/technology-middle-east-saudi-arabia-money-laundering-dc9612bf2f80af6be192606bd1af7d71) and tech in general. [evil sentient Bing](https://erikhoel.substack.com/p/i-am-bing-and-i-am-evil) wasn't on my 2023 bingo board.

-#### loneskum's business history
+#### lack of saftey at loneskum's other business
-Tesla factories are unsafe and the CEO has illegally fired employees for attempting to [unionize](https://www.vanityfair.com/news/2023/02/elon-musks-tesla-fires-employees-unionize).
-PLus the cars themselves are extremely dangerous, with hundreds of thousands being [recalled all the time](https://time.com/6256478/tesla-recall-self-driving-safety-concerns/), and deaths resulting from Teslas crashing into [emergency vehicles](https://apnews.com/article/technology-business-injuries-fires-59d22dced75ec1ce6929c9dfb094524c).
-If his companies can only make expensive, buggy, unsafe cars, how can twitter take care of its security and misinformation problems?
+Tesla factories are [unsafe](https://www.forbes.com/sites/alanohnsman/2019/03/01/tesla-safety-violations-dwarf-big-us-auto-plants-in-aftermath-of-musks-model-3-push/), the company forced its factory employees to labor illegally during the global pandemic (with hundreds contracting [COVID](https://www.nytimes.com/2021/03/15/business/tesla-workers-coronavirus.html) while working against local laws), and the CEO recently illegally fired employees for attempting to [unionize](https://www.vanityfair.com/news/2023/02/elon-musks-tesla-fires-employees-unionize).
+Plus the cars themselves are extremely dangerous, with hundreds of thousands being [recalled all the time](https://time.com/6256478/tesla-recall-self-driving-safety-concerns/), and deaths resulting from Teslas crashing into [emergency vehicles](https://apnews.com/article/technology-business-injuries-fires-59d22dced75ec1ce6929c9dfb094524c).
+If his companies can only make expensive, buggy, unsafe cars--and recklessly [launching rockets](https://arstechnica.com/tech-policy/2023/02/spacex-could-be-fined-175k-for-failure-to-properly-report-launch-data-to-faa/)--how can twitter take care of its security and misinformation problems?

 ### mastodon is chill.
 Check it out. [@tomasito@mas.to](https://mas.to/@tomasito).
 Or just get rid of it all.